CRM & Email Marketing

 That same logic applies to your website.
 If your emails are on point but they direct people to a site that isn’t built to convert or mobile friendly, you’ll lose conversions you should win.
 Work with your web team to make sure your site is performance-ready by optimizing for page speed, minimizing plugins, focusing on active campaigns, and deactivating old tags.

-Consumers choose brands that offer competitive deals, in-store options, and positioning that aligns with their values
+Consumers choose brands that offer competitive deals and shopping options that will make their lives easier (including AI)

 In the end, it’s all about connection; the inbox is the most direct route to your customers and a crucial part of your November/December strategy.
-There’s still time to make the most of that access.
+There’s still time to make the most of that access and integrate it into some of the new shopping strategies customers are looking for to create the comprehensive marketing you need for a successful Q4.

 Email Email Marketing Holiday Holiday Marketing Strategy Trends